Hide this website

 In Employment and Work

-Constructive dismissal happens when your employer makes a fundamental change to your work situation and you don’t agree or accept it.
+Constructive dismissal happens when your employer makes a fundamental change to your work situation and you do not agree or accept it.
 Because of this, your work or your conditions at work change so much that it’s like you’ve been fired.

 crime